Go back to the main WPE page

 Students can take the WPE only once.

-Admission Tickets are mailed prior to the test date to the address students indicate on their registration forms.
+Admission Tickets are sent to students one week before a given test date.
 The admission ticket specifies the test date, time, and room assignment.
 If students do not receive their tickets by the Wednesday before the test date, they must call the Testing Office at (562) 985-4007 for their room assignment and further instructions.

 Standby registration is not available.
 If students need assistance on the Saturday test date, they should go directly to the Assistance Station.
 The location of the Assistance Station is indicated in the students' admission tickets to the test, and by signs posted on campus on the day of the test.